 Airline consolidation: Myth and reality November 2006

 The drumbeat of press comments suggests that airline consolidation is both inevitable, and critical to improving the industry’s economic health.
-This drumbeat (see sample quotes opposite) largely stems from speeches and interviews by a handful of industry leaders although these advocates of "consolidation" are actually talking about different things.
+This drumbeat (see sample quotes below) largely stems from speeches and interviews by a handful of industry leaders although these advocates of "consolidation" are actually talking about different things.
 Doug Parker’s comments pertain strictly to the shakeout of US flag carrier capacity (and the Legacy sector in particular), which could occur under today’s laws and regulations.
 The Giovanni Bisignani quote addresses the challenge of full mergers across borders, which requires major aeropolitical changes.
 Glenn Tilton is proposing greater cross–border capital investment, which would involve an intermediate level of liberalisation, and is also advocating US mergers independently of any industry shake–out process.
 Unfortunately most press reports lump these very different positions together under the same "airline consolidation" banner.

 The core of the airline consolidation argument is that the industry would be better off with fewer airlines, that bigger is better, and that there is a strong correlation between size and efficiency throughout aviation.
 No one has attempted to lay out the argument formally, and much of the logic depends on an intuitive sense that "there are too many airlines", or is based on casual observation of trends in the US, where only 20 of the 90 mainline jet carriers that have operated since deregulation are still in business.
 Europe does not need all its historic flag carriers; not all of the LCCs that started service in recent years can possibly survive; and China did not need all of the 20–plus airlines created after the breakup of CAAC.
 Observers often refer to the business school concept of a "natural" life–cycle of new entry and expansion, competitive turmoil, and market maturity followed by shakeout and consolidation.
 This "natural life–cycle" was originally based on consumer products, but was also observed in technology–driven industries.
 Airline consolidation advocates imply that the natural process of shaking out winners and losers is being obstructed, and that active encouragement of consolidation would provide a major boost to the longer–term financial strength of the industry.